laurent-martin/aspera-hsts-operations/README.md

 If none is defined, it is possible to use a free service like [freedns](https://freedns.afraid.org/) for that.

+Use a domain that has lower number of users, so that you are not restricted if you'll generate the letsencrypt cert.

 ### Installation and configuration of tethered node

 We assume here that a compatible Virtual Machine (or physical) is installed with a RHEL-compatible Linux distribution: RHEL, Rocky Linux, Alma Linux, etc...